jjcanell77/LADP--EFC/Instructions.md

 }
 ```

+##### OnDelete()
 When working with relationships there may also come a time when you want preserve dependent data or specify that they should be deleted as well.
 This is where the [onDelete](https://www.learnentityframeworkcore.com/configuration/fluent-api/ondelete-method) method comes in to play.
-- Cascade means that dependents should be deleted
+- `Cascade` means that dependents should be deleted
-- Restrict means that  dependents are unaffected
+- `Restrict` means that dependents are unaffected
-- SetNull means that the ForeignKey values in dependent rows should update to NULL
+- `SetNull` means that the ForeignKey values in dependent rows should update to NULL
 - Here is an example Referening BusinessHours and Day:
 ```
  public class SampleContext : DbContext